Resource Distribution Guidelines

 How to use the materials available in these “COVID-19” resources

-Below are guidelines for making the most of the materials the Delaware Division of Public Health (DPH) has made available to you.
+Below are guidelines for making the most of the materials made available to you on this site.
 Most of these can be used as part of tactics you already use to communicate with the people, groups and communities you serve.
 Please use these materials as soon as you can and continue to do so on a regular basis.

 - Print out several of each sheet to have ready to hand out to individuals and groups interested in a specific topic.

 - Take several copies of each sheet with you when you visit locations to speak to or engage with groups in your community.

 - Keep a set of each fact sheet for reference at your front desk and other places you and staff members might chat with individuals and groups who rely on you for support.